in earlier this month, Marie Cohen includes the following statement. Almost everything in it is untrue:

 All of this is available on the Alliance website.

 Alliance Director Tashira Halyard told me about a few of the other events the Alliance has planned, including a conference this fall.
-Among the topics: this memo from the Justice Department and the Department of Health and Human Services concerning the need to “ensure that child welfare agencies and state court systems are aware of their responsibilities to protect the civil rights of children and families in the child welfare system.”
+Among the topics: from the Justice Department and the Department of Health and Human Services concerning the need to “ensure that child welfare agencies and state court systems are aware of their responsibilities to protect the civil rights of children and families in the child welfare system.”

 Then, having falsely claimed that the Alliance wasn’t publishing and then falsely claiming that the Alliance suspended its work, Cohen said these things-that-did-not-really-happen happened “[a]s evidence has accumulated that contradicts” the view that child welfare has a racial bias problem.